MannLabs/proteomics_lab_agent/data/glossary.md

 # Spectral Library
 - A collection of previously acquired and identified MS/MS spectra which are assigned to peptide sequences
 - Contains information about peptide sequences, retention times, and other relevant parameters
-- Used in targeted data analysis and DIA
+- Used in targeted analysis and DIA

 # Retention Time (RT)
 - The time at which a particular analyte elutes from a chromatographic column